thomasdfeeley/tf/content/articles/real-estate-terms.md

 Yes.
 These terms will come up everywhere, from MLS property descriptions to interacting with real estate attorneys and developers.
 Top real estate agents know these terms and definitions, so start building your vocabulary.

+From time to time, you will get asked questions from both clients and other people in the realty field that you weren't expecting.
+Questions like:

+- What is a CMA?
+- What is a short sale?
+- What does REO mean?
+- What is blockbusting?
+- What does cap rate mean?

+And if you're caught flatfooted, you might have just lost some $$.
+Why not bookmark this page?
+It's mobile friendly and easily accessible out on the road.
+Duck into another room and quickly scan for the term below.
+Cause let's face it, you aren't going to carry around that salesperson study guide for the rest of your career.

 ## How much of this real estate exam study guide is just jargon?

 A fair share.
 Don’t be intimidated.
 Separate yourself from less detail oriented salespersons and brokers by studying these realty terms.
 Once you are familiar with the lingo, it will become much easier to traverse.